 - Warm, flushed skin

-- The patient will maintain core body temperature within the normal range.
+- Patient will maintain core body temperature within the normal range.

-- The patient will maintain vital signs within normal limits.
+- Patient will maintain vital signs within normal limits.

 1. Assess for signs of hyperthermia.